o3de/sig-build/AutomatedReview/JenkinsDeploymentRunbook.md

 ## Monitoring Deployments

-While a deployment is underway, its progress can be viewed in CodePipeline.
+Build SIG maintainers that have access to the AWS account can view the progress of the deployment in CodePipeline.

 There are 3 main sections to the pipeline: